Vasser Sullivan Racing: IMSA SportsCar Championship

+Heading into 2023, Vasser Sullivan Racing brought in more experience for each of its teams.
+Veteran race engineer Geoff Fickling and mechanic Travis Morgan were appointed as race engineer and car chief for the #14 team, respectively.
+Chris Andrews and NASCAR crew member Jesse Goldin were also appointed as race engineer and car chief for the #12 team, respectively.
+Vasser Sullivan Racing won the 2023 IMSA SportsCar Championship GTD Pro Drivers' and Teams' championships with the #14 duo of Barnicoat and Hawksworth, securing the titles at the green flag of the 2023 Petit Le Mans, as the team carried a significant points margin from 2nd.

-Hawksworth and Barnicoat even took up an apartment together in Huntersville, NC which is near the Vasser Sullivan shop and the Lexus Racing facilities.
-Vasser Sullivan Racing won the IMSA GTD Pro championship with the No. 14 Lexus RC F GT3 for the 2023 season and retained Jack Hawksworth and Ben Barnicoat as full season drivers for the 2024 season.
+Hawksworth and Barnicoat were retained as full season drivers for the 2024 season.
 Vasser Sullivan Racing also placed third in the IMSA GTD championship but elected to swap in Parker Thompson into a full-season role alongside Frankie Montecalvo for the 2024 season.
-Aaron Telitz will return in an endurance driver role.
+Aaron Telitz returned in an endurance driver role.

-For the 2025 season the team elected to restructure its driver lineup, with Ben Barnicoat paired alongside Aaron Telitz in the no. 14 Lexus RC F GT3 in the IMSA GTD Pro class, while Jack Hawksworth and Parker Thompson will split duties of the no. 12 Lexus RC F GT3 in the GTD class.
-For endurance rounds of the championship, Kyle Kirkwood will again join the no. 14 while Frankie Montecalvo will compete in the no. 12 car.
-Townsend Bell also returned to the team to compete in the no.12 car at the season opening Rolex 24 at Daytona.
+For 2025, the team elected to restructure its driver lineup, with Ben Barnicoat paired alongside Aaron Telitz in the #14 car in the IMSA GTD Pro class, while Jack Hawksworth and Parker Thompson will split duties of the #12 car in the GTD class.
+For the Michelin Endurance Cup, Kyle Kirkwood joined the #14 team while Frankie Montecalvo competed with the #12 team.
+Townsend Bell also returned with the #12 crew at the 2025 24 Hours of Daytona.